Things you should know about Oklahoma City before you visit

 Charles B. Hall Airpark

 Have you been to OKC?
-If so, leave us a comment and let us know your favorite things to do in Oklahoma City.
+If so, leave us a comment and let us know your favorite things to do in Oklahoma City with kids.
 What would you add to this list?